 • Modern Jeeps have factory immobilisers and smart key systems

-• Wrangler soft-top and removable door models may face higher theft risk for contents
+• Wrangler soft-top and removable door models may face higher risk for contents theft

 • Parking in a garage or secure area can lower premiums